writethedocs/www/docs/conf/sponsorship/prospectus.rst

    PageBreak

-Other Sponsorship Opportunities
+Other sponsorship opportunities
 ===============================

-The following à la carte offerings are available to increase visibility at the event.
+The following à la carte offerings are available either independently or combined with one of the previous packages to increase visibility at the event.

-Financial Aid Sponsorships
+Financial Assistance
 --------------------------

-Write the Docs is always trying to make our community bigger and more inclusive.
+Write the Docs is always trying to make our community more diverse and inclusive.
 Talk to us about sponsoring travel and/or registration expenses for an attendee who wouldn’t otherwise be able to attend.

 Lanyard
 ----------------

-Provide your branded lanyard for our name tags.
+Provide your branded lanyards for our name tags.

 Writing Day
 --------------------